This document is provided for archival purposes only.

 - operational communications, like changes to our Services, security updates, or assistance with using our Services;

-- marketing communications (about us or another product or Service we think you might be interested in) if you have opted in with your marketing preferences; or
+- marketing communications (about us or another product or Service we think you might be interested in) if you have opted in with your marketing preferences (including by tracking your use of, and interaction with, our website and marketing emails); or

 - asking you for feedback or to take part in any research we are conducting (which we may engage a third party to assist with).